-Failure to properly seal duct can result in death, personal injury and/or property damage.
+Failure to properly seal duct can result in death and/or personal injury.

 Installation

 NOTE: Design and install air distribution system to comply with Air Conditioning Contractors of America manuals and/or NFPA pamphlets 90A and 90B or other approved methods that conform to local codes and good trade practices.